MujeeburRehmaan/Amazon-clone/README.md

-# 🛒 Amazon Pakistan Clone
+m# 🛒 Amazon Pakistan Clone

 A frontend clone of Amazon Pakistan built using **HTML** and **CSS** only — no JavaScript frameworks or libraries required.